eparubrub/interview_questions/README.md

 # interview_questions
 These are my solutions to interview questions that I have gotten and the things I learned from them.
-I would like to the all the people who gave me these interviews as they gave me more experience on how to problem solve and approach these types of questions.
+I would like to thank all the people who gave me these interviews as they gave me a better understanding on how to problem solve and approach these types of questions.

 ## palindrome_rearranging